Back to articles

 Ribosomes are small, dense, rounded, and granular particles of the ribonucleoprotein.
 The word ribosome is derived from the Greek word “ribo” which means ribonucleic acid, and “soma” which means body.
 In 1953 Robinson and Brown noted the ribosome in the plant cell while they were studying the bean roots using the electron microscope.
 Likewise, in 1955 Palade observed the ribosome in the animal cell.
 In 1958, Palade gave the term ribosome.
 Ribosomes are also called Palade’s granules/ particles.

-The ribosome is called the protein factory of the cell because it helps in protein synthesis or polypeptide synthesis.
 The mass of the ribosome is expressed in the Svedberg unit (S).
-It is also called the universal cell organelle because they are found in prokaryotic and eukaryotic cells.
 In the prokaryotic cell, it is found freely floating in the cytoplasm.
-In the eukaryotic cell, they are found in the, cytoplasm, endoplasmic reticulum, nuclear membrane, and inside the cell organelles of mitochondria and chloroplast.
+In the eukaryotic cell, they are found in the cytoplasm, on the endoplasmic reticulum, on the nuclear membrane, and inside the cell organelles of mitochondria and chloroplast.

 Location of Ribosomes